 Although they are sometimes portrayed negatively, spider web tattoos are still a popular tattoo choice.
-They are classified as an old school tattoo design, and even though these tattoos can represent negative elements, they can also symbolize positive attributes.
-Spider web tattoos are commonly found on men, and they are often included in themed tattoo designs.
-They are most commonly inked on the elbows.
+They are classified as an old-school tattoo design, and even though these tattoos can represent negative elements, they can also symbolize positive attributes.
+Spider web tattoos are most commonly inked on the elbows.

 In this article, we will discuss and view spider web tattoos and designs.
 We will also talk about the meanings and history of these tattoos.
 We hope that you are able to leave inspired with ideas for your next tattoo.

 One of the most criticized tattoos of the past and present is the spider web tattoo.
-For the most part, it is linked to things that are negative in nature, such as racism, prison, murder, gangs, and violence.
+For the most part, it is linked to things that are negative, such as racism, prison, murder, gangs, and violence.
 However, in modern times, the spider web tattoo has become associated with positive meanings, too.
 This tattoo has a rich history, and we will take a closer look at this popular tattoo symbol.

 The spider web tattoo has been a longtime symbol of incarceration.
 It has been a symbol of serving time behind bars for decades.
 The tattoo began to gain popularity in the 1970s and 1980s as more and more inmates got it inked to mark their time served.
 In fact, as far as prison tattoos go, the spider web ranks just below the famous teardrop tattoo.
 Just as the spider web tattoo can, the teardrop tattoo represents time spent behind bars.

 Spider web tattoos gained popularity in prison systems all across the United States during the late 1900s.
 Even in modern times, the tattoo is still a popular prison tattoo.
 But in the late 1970s, to wear such a tattoo would come at great cost.
 Many white supremacy groups had rules when it came to the spider web tattoo.
 Some groups required that you would have to kill a minority before you could wear such a tattoo.
 This link has given the tattoo a negative perspective, and rightfully so.